tytydraco/yessleep/out/My_dreams_always_come_true.md

 I’m gonna wake up any second now.
 Any seco—

-But that means something bad happens.
+But that means something bad will happen.

-Something bad.
-Very, very bad.
+If my dream ends right now, it will mean that..
+I am dead.

 I feel the knife lift—
 but I feel the pain in my throat.